 Participants in this interactive workshop will:

 Please wear comfortable clothing to support mindfulness and self-compassion practices presented throughout the day.
-You may also want to bring a yoga mat and/or meditation pillow or bench to use during the practices.
+If you have a meditation practice you are welcome to bring a yoga mat and/or meditation pillow or bench to use during these short practices.

 CACCF: Six core continuing education hours.